CarlosChiva/RAG/README.md

 ---

-> :memo: **Aviso**: There are some programs you need to have installed on your computer before launching the project.
+> :memo: **Advice**: There are some programs you need to have installed on your computer before launching the project.

 ---